luisrpavanello/luisrpavanello/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Lato&weight=500&size=16&pause=1000&color=00FF00&width=500&lines=I+can+do+all+this+through+him+who+gives+me+strength" alt="Typing SVG" /></a>

 <div>Hello!
-I'm <b>Luis Renan Pavanello</b>, a Full-Stack Software Developer from Asunción, Paraguay.
-I have a strong passion for utilizing technology to create innovative solutions that address various challenges.</div><br>
-<div>You can explore my portfolio <a href="https://luisrpavanello.github.io/portfolio/">here</a>, which features a diverse range of projects I've been involved in.
-These projects include both paid assignments and those completed during my current bootcamp program.
-Each pinned project comes with a comprehensive description highlighting its key features and the technologies employed in its development.</div><br>
-<div>I am always eager to learn and grow, and I'm open to freelance opportunities or job offers.
-If you have a project that could benefit from my skills, please don't hesitate to reach out to me at <b>luisrpavanello@gmail.com</b>.
-You can also connect with me on <a href="https://www.linkedin.com/in/luisrpavanello">LinkedIn</a> to learn more about my professional background.
-Currently, I'm enrolled in @microverse to further enhance my Full-Stack Software Development skills.</div><br>
+I'm <b>Luis Renan Pavanello</b>, a Full-Stack Software Developer with over 7 years of experience, based in Asunción, Paraguay.
+I specialize in creating robust and scalable solutions using technologies like <b>Bootstrap, Python, Django, JavaScript, Node.js, ReactJS, and PostgreSQL</b>.
+My passion lies in leveraging technology to innovate and solve complex challenges through agile development practices.</div><br> <div>You can explore my portfolio <a href="https://luisrpavanello.github.io/portfolio/">here</a>, showcasing a diverse range of projects—from professional assignments at companies like <b>Revolut, NexusTech Solutions, and Pacifico University</b> to collaborative work during my bootcamp at <b>Microverse</b>.
+Each project highlights my expertise in full-stack development, including the PERN stack (PostgreSQL, Express, React, Node.js) and Python-Django integrations.</div><br> <div>I thrive in dynamic environments and am always eager to learn and grow.
+Whether you're looking for a dedicated team member or a freelance collaborator, I'd love to connect!
+Reach out to me at <b>luisrpavanello@gmail.com</b> or connect with me on <a href="https://www.linkedin.com/in/luisrpavanello">LinkedIn</a>.
+Currently, I’m further honing my skills as a Full-Stack Developer through advanced training and certifications.</div><br>

 <div>Please note that I'm open to new job opportunities, so let's connect if you think we could work together.</div><br>
 <div>Thank you for visiting my profile, and please don't forget to star my repositories if you find them useful!</div><br>

 <b>Some things about me:</b>
 * 🌍 How to reach me [LinkedIn](https://www.linkedin.com/in/luisrpavanello/)
-* 🧠 I'm currently working on projects in Python, JavaScript, React, and Ruby, as well as contributing to open source projects.
+* 🧠 I'm currently working on projects in Python, JavaScript, ReactJS, Node.js, PostgreSQL and Django, as well as contributing to open source projects.
-* 🤝 I'm open to collaborating on Python, JavaScript, React, and Ruby projects.
+* 🤝 I'm open to collaborating on Python, JavaScript, ReactJS, Node.js, PostgreSQL and Django projects.